-The award conditions are included in the award package.
+The award terms and conditions are included in the award package.
 By accepting this award, you are obtaining federal funds from the COPS Office.
-As part of that agreement, your agency acknowledges that it will comply with the terms and conditions (and, if applicable, additional special or high conditions specific to your agency).
-The section that follows describes, in detail, all of the award conditions, their rationales, and their implications.
+As part of that agreement, your agency acknowledges that it will comply with these conditions (and, if applicable, additional special or high risk conditions specific to your agency).
+The section that follows describes, in detail, the award conditions, their rationales, and their implications.
 It also addresses many frequently asked questions.
-If you have additional questions concerning any of these award conditions, please contact your COPS Office Grant Program Specialist via the COPS Office Response Center at 800-421-6770.
+If you have additional questions concerning any of these award conditions, please contact your COPS Office grant manager.

-In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing award funds until the special conditions are satisfied as determined by the COPS Office.
-Any special conditions will be included in the award package.
-However, if you have questions about the special conditions, please call your COPS Office Grant Program Specialist at 800-421-6770.
+In limited circumstances, your award may be subject to special or high risk conditions that prevent your agency from drawing down or accessing award funds until the special conditions are satisfied, as determined by the COPS Office.
+Any special or high risk conditions will be included with your award package.
+If you have questions about the special conditions, please contact your COPS Office grant manager or the COPS Office Response Center.